MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Anonymous users are users who browse a website and don't log in.

 Anonymous users/website/month are calculated as unique users who access one or more anonymous pages of the website in a calendar month duration.
 Uniqueness is determined through a unique anonymous user ID stored in a browser cookie.
-If the user accesses the site using different browsers or devices or cleans up browser cookies, then a new anonymous user ID is generated and user would be counted as a different user.
+If the user accesses the site using different browsers or devices or cleans up browser cookies, then a new anonymous user ID is generated and the user would be counted as a different user.

-### What are the scenarios in which a user isn't counted as anonymous user even though the user browses an anonymous page on the website?
+### What are the scenarios in which a user isn't counted as an anonymous user, even though the user browses an anonymous page on the website?

-There are several scenarios in which a user who has anonymously browsed the website won't be counted in the meter, some of these are described below:
+There are several scenarios in which a user who has anonymously browsed the website won't be counted in the meter.
+Some of these are described below:

 -  Any access of a website running in trial mode won't be counted.
 -  Any access of a website running in private mode won't be counted.
--  If the user accesses specific pages on the website, then they aren't counted as anonymous users, these are:
+-  If the user accesses specific pages on the website, then they aren't counted as anonymous users.
+These are:
     -  Pages related to log in like sign-in, register, invitation, and external authentication call back.
 This is done to ensure if the user is trying to authenticate to the website, they aren't counted as an anonymous user.
     -  System pages like the ones starting with **/\_** such as **/\_services** and **/\_resource**.
     -  If a page returns a redirect response (http 3xx status).